growthbook/growthbook-js/README.md

 -  value (the value of the assigned variation)
 -  experiment (the full experiment object)
 -  user (the full user object)
--  userHashKey (which user attribute was used to assign a variation)
+-  randomizationUnit (which user attribute was used to assign a variation)

 Below are examples for a few popular event tracking tools: